OT Bridge Program: Take the Next Step in Your Occupational Therapy Career

 aid helping elderly woman

-The second in-person element of our program is the level II fieldwork seminars.
 Level II fieldwork occurs in the final two semesters of the program.
-Our program faculty will help find and coordinate your level II fieldwork rotations in the area where you reside.
+Our program faculty will help find and coordinate your level II fieldwork rotations within your community.
 These two 12-week rotations will occur in an occupational therapy setting such as a hospital or outpatient facility.
 These experiences accomplish similar goals to your OTA fieldwork, applying learned theory and enhancing your skills through hands-on participation.

 To be considered for admission, all applicants must meet the minimum requirements: